bit-tasks/verify-lane-in-consumer/README.md

 The package manager to install the components.
 Default is `npm`.

+### `use-overrides`

+Add the dependencies from the lane to the `"overrides"` section in the `package.json` file.
+Default is `fasle`.

+This option is useful when testing indirect dependencies.

+For example, if a lane includes the `button` component, but the consumer project only uses one of the button dependents, the `button-group` component, then installing the lanes' version of the `button` component will not affect the project (since it's not used directly).
+To solve that isSecureContext, either include the relevant dependents in the lane (in this case, the `button-group` component) or use the `use-overrides` option to force the use of the lane's version of the `button` component.

 ### `test-command`

 The command to run the tests.
 Default is `npm test`.